PrajjuS/PrajjuS/README.md

 <h2>Who are you?</h2>

-Well, no-one special, just an 17 year old Teenager and a Noob Programmer interested in coding, developing, tech, hacking and anime.
+Well, no-one special, just an 18 year old Noob Programmer interested in coding, developing, tech, hacking and anime.
 <br>
 Name's <b>PrajjuS</b>, <code>Prajwal.S</code> to be exact.
 Call me PrajjuS if you wanna.